sergepaulc/Meerkat/README.md

 - Team members

 All those features are provided in an easy-to-use workflow through a Web interface.

+**Meerkat Features**
+In Meerkat, product development starts with use cases and ends in a release.
+Product development is made of teams and involves risks that need to be assessed during the development process.
+And, products have road maps.

+**Use case:**
+- attributes:
+  –Identification
+  –Title
+  –Category
+  –Target market
+  –Target user
+  –Status
+  –History

+- Is defined by: A description
+- Involves: A product manager

+**Running Meerkat**

+**Licensing Meerkat**

 Meerkat is developed in Python and HTML using Django (www.django.com).